bartulem/bartulem.github.io/_posts/2020-03-05-comp-neuroethology.md

 ---
 layout: post
-description: /on behavior, the (neuro)science of behavior and why one would care.
+description: /on behavior, the (neuro)science of behavior and why one would care
 category: scribe
 tags: science neuroethology
 title: "computational neuroethology"